Brain-like Variational Inference: FOND: F F ree energy O O nline N N atural-gradient D D ynamics

-To demonstrate the utility of FOND, we apply it to derive a new family of iterative VAE models (\ipvae, \igvae, \igphivae; \Cref{tab:models}) that combine the probabilistic foundation of VAEs with brain-inspired iterative dynamics.
-Unlike previous post-hoc interpretations, FOND adopts a prescriptive approach: it starts from theoretical principles and derives architectures in a top-down manner, making explicit the connection between concrete design choices and the resulting computational properties.
+Building on the unification potential shown above, we introduce FOND, a framework for deriving inference dynamics from $\FF$ minimization.
+Unlike post-hoc interpretations of existing models, FOND adopts a top-down approach: it starts from theoretical principles and derives architectures, making explicit the connection between design choices and computational properties.

-In what follows, we present the theoretical derivations underlying these architectures, evaluate their empirical performance, and discuss their implications for both neuroscience and machine learning.
+\paragraph{A two-level framework: flexible choices and fixed prescriptions.} FOND operates at two distinct levels.
+First, the modeler makes \textit{flexible choices} about distributions and their parameterizations---decisions that define the inference problem.
+Second, once these choices are made, FOND applies \textit{fixed prescriptions} that fully determine the inference dynamics.

+This structure mirrors prescriptive theories in physics \cite{landau1975classical,weinberg16effective,schwichtenberg2018no,schwichtenberg2018physics}.
+To derive dynamics from first principles, one must specify: (a) the dynamical variables of interest, and (b) the equations governing their evolution (see \cref{sec:appendix:prescriptive-physics}).
+In FOND, (a) corresponds to flexible choices, while (b) follows from fixed prescriptions.